jorgeceballosgarcia/oci-generative-ai/README.md

 # OCI Generative AI
-Terraform script to start a **stable-diffusion, bloom, dreambooth and automatic-image-processing** in compute instance using a nvidia GPU in OCI.
+Terraform script to start a **stable-diffusion, bloom, dreambooth and automatic-image-processing** in compute instance using a nvidia GPU and Oracle Linux 8 in OCI.

 **Stable Diffusion** is a state of the art text-to-image model that generates images from text.